 It is not easy to grasp the idea of a kingdom if you have been brought up in a democracy, even a constitutional monarchy.
 A military organisation gets across part of the idea, but your weapons are spiritual not physical, and you obey because you give your trust and allegiance to your commander, who performed the greatest act of military valour – he gave his life for his brothers – yet came back to life and defeated even death.
 He is invincible.
 One day his kingdom will topple all others and Satan will be cast down, but until then we are Christ’s rebels against a system that is running the world in rebellion against Christ, and we must be willing to suffer as he did.

 Know what you are up against.
 The dominant worldview in the West today is secular humanism, the view that people are basically good but do some bad things, rather than being basically bad but doing some good things.
 Secular humanism supposes that man can be made good by his own means rather than by divine cleansing, and that whatever goes wrong is due to ignorance, or to society being set up in a way they disapprove of.
 But if man is corrupt then human society will be corrupt.
-People have great potential for good, yet it always goes wrong, and secular culture is no exception.
+People have great potential for good yet it always goes wrong, and secular culture is no exception.
 As secularism has displaced the Christian ethic as the main belief system in the UK since the war, family breakdown statistics have mushroomed tenfold, generating a huge wave of misery.
 In 1990 the only people then pointing nuclear weapons at us lost their power, no other potential enemy was on the same continent, the Welfare State guaranteed people food and a roof, motorised transport and electricity had given the poor a higher material standard of living than mediaeval kings, and we had (and still have) freedom to criticise our leaders.
 Yet people grew more discontented, not less.
 What is wrong?
 Secular humanism has no answers to the great questions of life about human identity, purpose and destiny – who am I; what does life mean; where am I going?
 Children ask these questions, but the daily business of living covers them over until they recur in ill health, old age, on battlefields or in midlife crises.
 It is better to seek answers before these questions confront you.

-A further heresy is liberal theology, the view that the Bible provides a narrative to live by but which is not actually true.
+A further heresy is liberal theology, the view that the Bible provides a narrative to live by which is not actually true.
 This viewpoint is parasitic on genuine belief.
 Liberal theology is driven tacitly by scepticism of the supernatural, and it dominates many academic theology departments and seminaries.
 (Just 51% of some 1800 respondents to a questionnaire sent to 4000 Church of England parish clergy in 2002 by the organisation Christian Research “believed without question” that Jesus Christ was born of a virgin, and just 66% in His resurrection.)
 Church liberals navigate by the phrase “Did God really say?” found in Genesis 3, and their teaching has the same origin.
 They define sin by their own lights instead of God’s, corrupting the church.

 Take questions at a point of your choosing, not the audience’s.
 Here are some frequently asked questions with links to their answers: